Young People and Gambling in the UK: 2019 Participation Rates, Betting Activities, Attitudes, and Prevention

 Young Brits’ Exposure to Gambling-Related Ads and Sponsorships

 To end on a positive note, the UKGC has already taken various preventive measures that aim to restrict the access of minors to gambling.
-May 2019 saw the enforcement of a new set of rules that require online gambling operators to perform stricter age and identity verification checks before newly registered customers can process their first deposits.
+May 2019 saw the enforcement of a new set of rules that require online gambling operators to carry out stricter age and identity verification checks before newly registered customers can process their first deposits.

-Under this rule, access to both practice and real-money gambling is completely restricted before the verification procedure is completed within the designated 72-hour timeframe.
-As for the advertisements, these are prohibited during live televised sporting events before the 9 pm watershed.
+Under this rule, access to both practice and real-money gambling is completely restricted until the verification procedure is completed within the designated 72-hour timeframe.
+As for advertisements, these are prohibited during live televised sporting events before the 9 pm watershed.
 The restrictions begin five minutes before the start of the games and end five minutes after.

 Related Articles